USEPA/WNTR/documentation/reference.rst

 ..
 [WWQP06] Walk, D.J., Worden, B.C., Quitoriano, V., and Pankow, K.L.
 (2006).
 Shakemap manual, Technical manual, users guide, and software guide.
 United States Geologic Survey, Retrieved on April 25, 2017 from http://pubs.usgs.gov/tm/2005/12A01/

 ..
 [Xlwt16] xlwt contributors.
 (2016, November 18). xlwt documentation.
 Retrieved on April 25, 2017 from https://xlwt.readthedocs.io.

+.. [*] Cross reference labels begins with 4 letters:

+   * If the citation has one author, the first 4 letters of name are used
+   * If the citation has two authors, the first 2 letters of author 1 and first 2 letters of author 2 are used
+   * If the citation has three authors, the first 2 letters of author 1, first letter of author 2, and first letter of author 3 are used
+   * If the citation has four authors, the first letter of each author is used
+   * If the citation has more than four authors, the first letter of first four authors is used
+   * Exceptions are made for American Lifelines Alliance (ALA) and United States Environmental Protection Agency (USEPA)

+   The next two digits are the year (century ignored).
+   If the 6 digits match another citation, a lower case letter (a, b, ...) is added.
+   Cross reference notation will be updated to a standard format when better options come available.